Asian operators give Vegas casino titans run for their money

 The Asian expansion by U.S. operators has not been without controversy.
 Government officials in several potential Asian gambling jurisdictions considering which operators will be awarded a license are growing weary of the negative headline risk that Las Vegas operators bring with them, executives said.

-Alleged bribes for Philippine regulators became the centrepiece of litigation in the United States between Wynn and its largest shareholder, Kazuo Okada.
+Alleged bribes for Philippine regulators became the centerpiece of litigation in the United States between Wynn and its largest shareholder, Kazuo Okada.
 The case is now before a federal court in Nevada.

 Okada, one of Japan's richest men whose Universal Entertainment manufactures pachinko machines, is building a casino resort in the Philippines and is reported to be investing in South Korea.